Dynatrace/backstage-plugin/README.md

 backstage.io/component: <backstage-namespace>.<backstage-component-name>
 ```

-### Custom DQL queries
+### Custom queries

-You can also register your own custom queries and use them with
+You can also register your custom queries and use them with
 `EntityDqlQueryCard`:

 ```yaml